 packages run for the year: with basic packages around $300 for

-the year exposing you to around 16,000 people per month, while
+the year exposing you to about 20,000 people per month, while

-covers more things more deeply and extensively than anyone else
+covers more aspects of the coast more deeply and extensively than anyone else

 in the tourism business: detailed virtual tours, coastal science,

 lodging, dining, vacation rentals, weather, beach secrets, bars, maps, day trips, lodging specials,